You are currently viewing Pink Tower

 “I found that a sense of order was necessary in life, and this sense of order was awakened in the child through the right kind of discipline, which it had been found to be possible to obtain in no other way than by appealing to his sense of order.” – Maria Montessori (from her speeches)

-What is Montessori Pink Tower?
+What is the Montessori Pink Tower?

-Pink Tower in Montessori is specifically designed to enhance a child’s visual discrimination (size, and shape), hand-eye coordination, concentration, fine motor skills and sense of order.
+Pink Tower in Montessori is specifically designed to enhance a child’s visual discrimination (size and shape), hand-eye coordination, concentration, fine motor skills, and sense of order.

-Why Montessori Pink Tower is Pink?
+Why is the Montessori Pink Tower Pink?

 The pink color of the Pink Tower serves as a visual cue to draw attention to the varying sizes of the cubes and their sequential arrangement.
 By providing a uniform color for the cubes, the child’s focus is directed towards the visual discrimination of size, rather than being distracted by different colors.
 The pink color also adds an element of aesthetic appeal, capturing the child’s interest and engagement while exploring the material.